rrathle/bd-api-design-subscribe-and-save/README.md

 This activity will explore designing and implementing operations for the Subscribe & Save Service.
 With Subscribe & Save customers can set up regularly scheduled deliveries and earn savings.
 Customers save 5% on all subscriptions, but if they receive five or more products in one auto-delivery they save 15% off all items in that delivery.
 From diapers to toothpaste to dog treats, customers can subscribe to thousands of everyday products.

+### Install and Run

+This project does not require compiling, so feel free to open the project up in any text editor of your choosing (IntelliJ is a perfectly acceptable option here).

+Before you start, try opening the `index.html` file in the browser.
+It should show you a functioning page with some API documentation.

+We will be using the following steps in our Code-Along.
+Feel free to follow along.

 ### PART A - Add a subscription!

 Until a customer can sign up for a subscription, our service is pretty useless.
 Let’s get started defining our first operation.
 The OpenAPI model will be defined in the model/classroom/subscribeAndSave/ directory of your past Subscribe and Save project.